Lazar Hloba Park: History

-A new street named Nova was created during the park's subsequent rebuilding from 1924 to 1930, which extended from Starokozatska Street to the present-day Avenue D. Yavornytsky.
+A new street named Nova was created during the park's subsequent rebuilding from 1924 to 1930, which extended from Starokozatska Street to present-day Dmytro Yavornytskyi Avenue.
 This resulted in a pedestrian bridge being built across the lake in the 1930s.
 Following the park's destruction during the Russian Civil War, the park's reconstruction got underway in the 1930s.
 Following the founding of Mendel Khatayevich's regional communist party in the city in 1934, the park was renamed the Khatayevich Central Park of Culture and Recreation in his honor.
 In commemoration of Valery Chkalov, the park was renamed following Khatayevich's capture and death in 1937.
+The park started to wear Chkalov name, even though the pilot had no personal connection with the park, nor the city.

 Newspapers from December 1935 stated that the pioneers of the spawn-in school and the Komsomol inhabitants of the locomotive repair factory sought to construct a children's railway in the city together.
 Thus, work started on 2 April 1936, and the 2 km railway was opened on 6 July.
-Nazi Germans are said to have carefully disassembled the railway equipment during World War II and planned to transport it to Germany.
+Nazi occupation authorities are believed to have carefully disassembled the railway equipment during World War II and planned to transport it to Germany.
 In 1947, the railway had a thorough restoration.

 A fountain with a sculpture of Samson was perhaps the park's major draw, as images from the 1950s and 1960s inevitably showed.
 After the war, in the middle of the 20th century, it was installed.
 The Lazar Hlobe obelisk-memorial was taken down in 1936 to make room for the Children's Railway, and a replacement monument wasn't placed there until 1972.
 He paints a picture of him clutching a little piece of wood.
 It was not until 1992, the park was given its present-day name Lazar Hloba Park.

-An explosion was heard on 27 April 2012, at 12:45 outside the park's main entrance on Dmytro Yavornytskyi Avenue (formerly Karl Marx Avenue).
+An explosion was heard on 27 April 2012, at 12:45 outside the park's main entrance on Dmytro Yavornytskyi Avenue (at the time this street was named Karl Marx Avenue).
 This was the third explosion in a string of terrorist strikes.
 Three persons were injured, one of whom required hospitalization.

 The Dnipro City Council decided to name the pedestrian lane in Hloba Park in honor of John Paul II on 17 August 2022.

+The statue of Chkalov in front of the park, erected in 1981, was dismantled in December 2022.
+The removed monument replaced the first one that first appeared in the park in 1957.

+On 6 December 2025, amidst (ongoing since 2022) Russian missile attacks, fragments of a Russian rocket fell on a playground in the park.
+One facility in the park was (also) hit and damaged.